geetaupadhyay/newpeoject/README.md

 # newpeoject
-this is demo of new project
+this is demo of new project.